Coin valuation: a reader asks...

 Empty Dimple bottles seem to sell for about £5 to £6, and old sixpences seem to sell for about £1 each when they do sell (and many don’t).

-There was a recent sale of 100 sixpences for £9.99 with free postage, which would net about £4 or £5 for the seller after delivery charges and eBay commission – in other words, less than their face value.
+There was a sale a while back of 100 sixpences for £9.99 with free postage, which would net about £4 or £5 for the seller after delivery charges and ebay commission – in other words, less than their face value.

 Some high street banks will give you the face value of the coins and they will send them back to the Royal Mint for melting down.